MCEND-hub/MCEND-tools/README.md

 Tooling library for MCEND.
 Requirements depend on the individual scripts.

 # `generate_basis`

 The `generate_basis` folder contains code to generate the electron-nuclear basis sets for MCEND using Psi4.
-- `do_psi4_integrals_v2.py`: Generates the basis using Psi4 and the specified molecule plus basis set.
+- `do_psi4_integrals.py`: Generates the basis using Psi4 and the specified molecule plus basis set.
 - `read_params.py`: Helper script to read input for Psi4.
-- `gen_coord.py`: Helper script to write input for Psi4.
+- `generate_int_v2.0.f90`: Generate MCEND orthogonal integrals from Psi4 outputs.
-- `integral_writer.f90`: writes the one-and two-electron integrals in the correct format for MCEND.
+- `integral_writer.f90`: Writes the one-and two-electron integrals in the correct format for MCEND.

-# `generate_basis_old`
-The `generate_basis_old` folder contains Fortran subroutines to write the one- and two-electron integrals in the correct format for MCEND.
-These have been superseded by `do_psi4_integrals_v2.py` in `generate_basis`.
+- `rsp`: Example file for the positions of distributed atomic centered basis sets
+- `grd_params`: Example for the nuclear grid points
+- `atomic_info.h5`: element symbol and nuclear charge for `do_psi4_integrals.py`
+- `Makefile`: complile `generate_int_v2.0.f90`

 # `hhg_spec_gen`